wolfgangmeyers/bloxcode/readme.md

 has already filed an issue, add a thumbs-up to the issue to upvote.
 If not, please file an issue and include details on what you would like changed.

+Also feel free to browse through [discussions](https://github.com/wolfgangmeyers/bloxcode/discussions) or start your own.

 Help is also wanted in implementing new blocks that expose the Roblox API.
 If you would like to help with adding new blocks, check out the existing [block definitions](./docs/blocks.js) and [toolbox definition](./docs/index.html).
 The general workflow for implementing a new block: